riteshiitbbs/angularOtpPin/README.md

 # angularOtpPin
-Angular OTP directive with Jquery Support
+Angular OTP directive with the Jquery autotab Support.
 Just add Jquery library and angular js first to use this in the directive file.

 (c)riteshkumar